magpylib/magpylib/docs/_pages/0_documentation.rst

 * ``DIM`` is an *Nx3* array of magnet dimensions.
 * ``POSo`` is an *Nx3* array of observer positions.
 * ``POSm`` is an *Nx3* array of initial (before rotation) magnet positions.
-* The inputs ``[angs]``, ``[AXIS]``, ``[ANCH]`` are a lists of size *N*/*Nx3* arrays that correspond to angles, axes and anchors of rotation operations.
+* The inputs ``[angs1, angs2, ...]``, ``[AXIS1, AXIS2, ...]``, ``[ANCH1, ANCH2, ...]`` are a lists of size *N*/*Nx3* arrays that correspond to angles, axes and anchors of rotation operations.
 By providing multiple list entries one can apply subsequent rotation operations.
-By ommitting these inputs assumed that no rotation is applied.
+By ommitting these inputs it is assumed that no rotations are applied.

 As a rule of thumb, ``s.getB()`` will be faster than ``getBv`` for ~5 or less field evaluations while the vectorized code will be up to ~100 times faster for 10 or more field evaluations.
 To achieve this performance it is critical that one follows the vectorized code paradigm when creating the ``getBv`` inputs.

-In the following example the magnetic field at a fixed sensor is calculated for a magnet that moves in x-direction above the sensor.
+This is demonstrated in the following example where the magnetic field at a fixed observer position is calculated for a magnet that moves linearly in x-direction above the observer.

 .. code-block:: python